 Q&A With Emily Henderson: Interior Design Tips on Small Spaces, Blank Walls

-Emily Henderson shares renovation & interior design tips in an Instagram Live with Sweeten’s Jean Brownhill
+Emily Henderson shares interior design tips with Sweeten’s Jean Brownhill

-Emily Henderson, TV host and namesake behind the Style By Emily Henderson blog, and Sweeten’s founder, Jean Brownhill, meet virtually for a conversation on making your best home through remodeling and design.
-Read some of Emily’s “aha!” tricks and insight below.
-(Answers have been modified for the blog.)
-You can watch the whole Instagram Live video here.
+Emily Henderson, TV host and namesake behind the Style By Emily Henderson blog, and Sweeten’s founder, Jean Brownhill, have a conversation on making your best home through remodeling and design.
+Read some of Emily’s “aha!” interior design tricks and insight below.

 Jean: Emily, what are your interior design tips to get more space or maximize small spaces?